• Skip to primary navigation

 Yum67

-Peanut butter banana muffins are made in one bowl, packed with flavor and plenty of nutrients for an easy breakfast or snack you can feel good about!
-Naturally gluten free with oat flour, dairy free, and refined sugar free, a single muffin provides roughly 9 grams of protein and 3 grams of fiber to keep you full.
+Peanut butter banana muffins are made in one bowl, packed with flavor and filling oat flour for an easy breakfast or snack you can feel good about!
+They’re naturally gluten free, dairy free, and refined sugar free and full of protein too.
 Serve them as they are, or add a sprinkle of chocolate chips!

 vertical overhead of peanut butter banana muffins and bananas